Immunizations

 Measles, Mumps and Rubella (MMR): Two doses of MMR vaccine or positive antibody titers for measles mumps and rubella.

-Varicella (chicken pox): Physician verification of year of disease, positive antibody titer, or two doses of varicella vaccine.
+Varicella (chicken pox): positive antibody titer (if history of disease) or two doses of vaccine.

-The hepatitis B vaccine is a three-dose series, which takes six months to complete.
-For students who have not already started the series, documentation for two doses of the vaccine must be submitted by your program immunization deadline.
+The hepatitis B vaccine three-dose series, takes six months to complete.
+For students restarting the three-dose series, documentation for two doses of the vaccine must be submitted by the deadline.

 Recommended